tashifkhan/LeetCode-Stats-API/README.md

 GET /{username}/profile
 ```

-Retrieves detailed profile information for a user.
+Retrieves detailed profile information for a user. **All fields are now rendered in the dashboard profile card.**

 #### Parameters